ENUSEC/ENUSEC_Constitution/Society_Constitution.md

 10. The minimum number of Committee members is 4.

 #### Additional Committee Members
-11. The Committee may co-opt additional Committee members to serve until the next Committee elections.
-These members are considered to be members of the Committee but do not hold a Committee position.
+11. The Committee may co-opt additional Committee members.

 #### Eligibility
 12. All members of the Committee must be School of Computing students at Edinburgh Napier University and paying members of ENUSEC.